 If you believe a test is so successful that you wish to roll it out to 100% of traffic, you can do so with one click in Kameleoon.
 Often, this gives your dev teams time to code the changes in the backend.

 Kameleoon is the number one enterprise-level solution for Shopify Plus stores.
-It provides an omni-channel, contextual, profile-based, rules-based, and algorithmic targeting, plus product/content recommendation and testing capabilities for customers.
+It provides omnichannel, contextual, profile-based, rules-based, and algorithmic targeting, plus product/content recommendations and testing capabilities for customers.

 Many A/B testing tools falsely claim to have an integration with Shopify or Shopify Plus.
 What they actually have is a script for ecommerce stores to install on their Shopify site, but these scripts tend to be buggy and may pollute the data you get from Shopify A/B testing.

-Kameleoon’s Shopify app is 100% approved and listed on Shopify Plus’s app marketplace.
-It makes scaling A/B testing and personalization for your customers easy, without the need to involve multiple teams or dedicating tons of development resources.
+Kameleoon’s Shopify integration is 100% approved and listed on Shopify’s App exchange.
+Kameleoon’s app makes scaling A/B testing and personalization for Shopify customers easy without involving multiple teams and monthly maintenance.

 Set up Kameleoon with your Shopify Plus Store

-The tool will then automatically track the main e-commerce actions that take place in your store—e.g. transactions, product views, access to cart page, and collection views.
+Kameleoon will automatically track the main ecommerce actions that take place in your store including transactions, product views, access to the cart page, and collection views.

-Creating variations using the visual editor is quick, convenient, and flexible.
+Creating variations using the Graphic Editor is quick, convenient, and flexible.

-Kameleoon’s visual editor allows you to edit, delete and rearrange elements on a page without involving a developer.
+Kameleoon’s graphic editor allows you to edit, delete and rearrange elements on a page without needing a developer.
 You can set up A/B tests with ease to find answers to pressing questions.

 - Log in to your Kameleoon App.

-You can start editing variations immediately as Kameleoon automatically creates two versions for you.
-Head over to the Add to Cart button on your product page, select the button and hide it by clicking the options on the left-hand side.
+- You can start editing variations immediately as Kameleoon automatically creates two versions for you.

 - Allocate traffic to your variations.